 With electrons, the CU reconstructed energy can be directly compared to the energy of the beam.
 The energy reconstruction of the LAT has been tuned with the simulation.
-Because of the discrepancy between data and the simulation described in the section (see above), the reconstructed energy overestimates the beam energy by several percent.
+Because of the discrepancy between data and the simulation described above, the reconstructed energy overestimates the beam energy by several percent.
 Despite this discrepancy, the distributions of the energy in the layers are well reproduced when corrected by ad-hoc factors.
 This good agreement indicates that once the energy scale issue is resolved, the performance of the instrument will be as good as expected.